justdxit/shopping-mall/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.moodone.shopping-mall' is invalid and this project uses 'com.moodone.shopping_mall' instead.
+* The original package name 'com.moodone.shopping-mall' is invalid and this project uses 'com.moodone.mgear' instead.

 # Getting Started